Hairstyle: Defining factors

 A hairstyle is achieved by arranging hair in a certain way, occasionally using combs, a blow-dryer, gel, or other products.
 The practice of styling hair is often called hairdressing, especially when done as an occupation.

-Hairstyling may also include adding accessories (such as headbands or barrettes) to the hair to hold it in place, enhance its ornamental appearance, or partially or fully conceal it with coverings such as a kippa, hijab, tam or turban.
+Hairstyling may also include adding accessories (such as headbands or barrettes) to the hair to hold it in place, enhance its ornamental appearance, or partially or fully conceal it with coverings such as a kippah, hijab, tam or turban.

-Process
+Hairstyling techniques

 Hair dressing may include cuts, weaves, coloring, extensions, perms, permanent relaxers, curling, and any other form of styling or texturing.

+Some of these techniques are described in detail below;

 Washing

 Stylists often wash a subject's hair first, so that the hair is cut while still slightly damp.
 Compared to dry hair, wet hair can be easier to manage in a cut/style situation because the added weight and surface tension of the water cause the strands to stretch downward and cling together along the hair's length, holding a line and making it easier for the stylist to create a form.
 It is important to note that this method of cutting hair while wet, may be most suitable (or common) for straight hair types.
 Curly, kinky and other types of hair textures with considerable volume may benefit from cutting while dry, as the hair is in a more natural state and the hair can be cut evenly.